 Light floors often compliment small areas, to give the illusion of space, but personal preference is the most important factor when choosing anything for your home or business premises.

-Some products come with micro-beveled edges, which means they come with a greater level of definition due to the downward-pointing grooves at the end of each tile, providing a more distinctive join and giving the floor a smart, modern and dynamic look.
+Some products come with beveled edges, which means they have a greater level of definition due to the downward-pointing grooves at the end of each tile, providing a more distinctive joint and giving the floor a smart, modern and dynamic look.

 One distinct advantage of laminate flooring is the cost.
 This floor is great as a value option because it offers style and durability on a budget.

-All our laminate flooring utilise simple and quick systems that will make it easy for you to assemble and install the floor, without having any experience or expertise in flooring.
-Simply click or fit interlocking pieces together like parts of a jigsaw, with no glue or other adhesive involved.
+All our laminate floors utilise simple and quick systems that will make it easy for you to assemble and install the floor,without any experience or expertise.
+Simply click or fit interlocking pieces together like parts of a jigsaw with no glue or other adhesive involved.

 With two people working on the floor it can be set down in a matter of hours, while other installation methods can take much longer.